 Melasma vs Post Inflammatory Hyperpigmentation

-Post-inflammatory hyperpigmentation (PIH), on the other hand, is a pigmentation conditions that occurs with inflammation or injury to the skin.
+Post-inflammatory hyperpigmentation (PIH), on the other hand, is a condition that occurs with inflammation or injury to the skin.
 Darkened patches of skin commonly appear where there has been acne lesions, insect bites, burns, or any other trauma that causes inflammation within the skin.
-Unlike melasma, this condition is not exclusive to any particular gender or skin type and can affect individuals of all ages.
+This condition is not exclusive to any particular gender or skin type and can affect individuals of all ages.
 Find out more about Post Inflammatory Hyperpigmentation on the SkinBase blog.

 Post Inflammatory Hyperpigmentation Key Features